brandonRivera03/C--/README.md

 	at cmm.cmmTest$.main(cmmTest.scala:31)
 	at cmm.cmmTest.main(cmmTest.scala)

-It's real hard to say what's causing it, and it's not consistent, but generally End shouldn't go to a GeneralWhile statement.
-Sometimes it'll go to a GeneralIf statement as well.
-I don't think it's worth fixing though, it might just be my own example code (it's pretty dependent on using the random number generator and a while loop, so maybe it ran out of stack?
-IDK).
-Just something we may want to keep in mind.
+After some testing it appears to happen due to the random number generator so we may have to avoid using that or just get rid of it altogether

 Also i dunno how to propery adjust how github aligns tabs and stuff so the error message just looks like garbage, sorry about that but idk